Beginner's guide to Differential Pressure Transmitters

 1. What is pressure?

-2. What are the types of measurements being performed for pressure?
+2. What are the different types of pressure measurement?

-b) Gauge Pressure is measured with reference to ambient atmospheric pressure (please see Fg.3).
+a) Gauge Pressure is measured with reference to atmospheric pressure (please see Fg.3).

 DP-Article-Fig-3